stepan-antonyuk/mini-gameboy/README.md

 This project was made to creaste small game with 3 different levels.
 In this gave you have: your hero, walls, boxes, buttons, doors, exit.

- if you place box on the door or the doors that is connected with this buttom will open.
+ if you place box on the buttom the door that is connected with this buttom will open.

  you can walk threw the buttoms and boxes and exit only.